whbb98/laravel-firstApp/README.md

 -   breaking web-app Limits ;)
 -   Improve the DL model accuracy
 -   Add another DL model for image annotations

-> The database file is included in "/README/**database_design.mwb**" which you can create it in your local pc using mysql workbensh (Forward Engineering).

 > Thanks for reading